Nic Acaster Artist

-Nic Acaster Artist All recent work including, C.A.S.T. the 'Folding Whale' and 'Boats & Bones' have been made from the timbers and metals taken from a 30ft Hastings and Rye fishing boat, ''Rosie Haze,'' RX320, (photo opposite) which Nic bought and decommissioned in 2016.
+All recent work has been made from the timbers and metals taken from a 30ft Hastings and Rye fishing boat, ''Rosie Haze,'' RX320, (image above, as a working vessel on Hastings beach) which Nic bought and decommissioned in 2016.

 This art project has taken on many forms to include, a site specific 40ft sculpture of a Blue Whale,(image above) exhibited at Waveney Valley Sculpture trail in 2018.

 Nic is presently working on a collection of sea birds made from these timbers to cast out of the bronze propeller shaft and fixings from 'RX320'.
 She will be sand casting some work at the Harling foundry in Hastings and researching other materials such as recycled ocean waste.

 Nic's practice has always been driven by sustainable ethics and a natural affinity with repurposing wooden structures, especially boats.
 Her Father was a boat builder and the materials, structures and precision of his craft runs through and directs her as an artist.